 Ranger whined and pulled at his leash.
 He tried to drag her back to Trevor, but in her pain, Jenn didn’t feel the leash digging into her hand.
 She commanded her dog to come, and the confused dog complied.

 Trevor ran after her and pleaded, “Let me take you home; please let me explain.”

 Once she arrived home, she phoned Merry and told her some of what had happened.
-She told her that she didn’t want to see him and that he was leaving on Saturday, just three days away.
+She explained that she didn’t want to see him and that he was leaving on Saturday, just three days away.
 Without having to ask, Merry told her to pack a bag and bring some dog food.
-After packing, she called her supervisor and asked to take a week off.
-Helena knew something was wrong, and immediately arranged to have her shift covered.
+Afterwards, she called her supervisor and asked to take a week off.
+Helena knew something was wrong and immediately arranged to have her shift covered.
 “Call me, if you need anything,” Helena told her before she shut off her phone.

 The day after she spilled her guts to Merry, she decided it was time to go home.
 She unpacked and finally looked at her phone.
 She knew he had called, but never answered her phone.
 Before she could change her mind, she deleted his messages.

 Time quietly slipped by and before she knew seven weeks had passed.
 She tried to forget Trevor and fell back into her routine.
 On the days, she worked her long hours, Merry took in Ranger, so her “nephew,” wouldn’t spend so much time alone.
 Although she felt numb, Ranger helped fill Trevor’s absence.
 Still, she believed life would never be the same.